 But if your house doesn’t have a large, unshaded south-facing roof, don’t despair!
 There’s a reason this is third on our list of important ingredients of a solar home.
 West-facing panels can also be great, especially if your utility company offers a time-of-use billing option, under which energy is more expensive during late afternoon “peak” times, when more people are using electricity and more sun is shining on west-facing roofs.

 The final ingredient in making a home good for solar is the roof itself.
 Ideally, you’ll have a rectangle-shaped roof (i.e. a gable roof) with standing-seam metal or asphalt shingles on top of it.
 Here’s why:

 Solar panels can be installed on almost any kind of roofing material, from cedar shake shingles to rubber roofs.
 But the methods to mount the panels can vary widely by roof material, and that can increase the cost dramatically.

 Like we said just above, a standing seam metal roof is ideal, because the panel racks can be attached to the seams with clamps, eliminating the need to drill into the roof itself.
 Asphalt shingles are the second-best type, because they’re the most widespread of all roof types, and installers have plenty of experience working with them, with lots of good options to choose from as far as mounting goes.

 To dig deeper into how your roof type can affect your ability to get solar panels, check out our in-depth blog about solar roof attachments.

 This one’s pretty simple.
 Solar panels are rectangles, so if your roof is too, you can fit more panels on it.
 That’s not to say other roof shapes are bad, necessarily.
 Hip roofs can be great for solar panels, but you’ll have reduced area to install them.
 Here’s a comparison for you:

-To choose a house that’s just right for solar, either a gable or hip roof can work, but try to avoid too many valleys in a hip roof…
+To choose a house that’s good for solar, either a gable or hip roof can work, but try to avoid too many valleys in a hip roof…